 - According to this, the bill is supported by Peter Simons of Simons department stores, who stood beside Mr. Khadir yesterday.
 Of course local Quebec businesses would support this.
 This article says that the bill is also supported by the Conseil québécois du commerce de détail, which is the organization representing Quebec retailers;

 - According to the TVA article linked above, Québec Solidaire wants this passed before the holidays.
 HAHAHAHAHAHA.
 Do you not know how government works?
 No wonder you have 3 seats.

 OK back to reality here.
 What bothers me about the reporting I have seen so far is that everyone says this is targeted to “big retailers”, which is good politics.
 Several articles talk about the fact you have to sell $30,000 annually to have to charge sales taxes on the internet.
 That is technically true, in that the general rule for everyone is that if you don’t have sales of $30,000 in a year, you don’t have to charge sales tax.
 That applies to me!
 I bill more than that in a year, so I have to charge sales tax to my clients.
 Do I look like a big retailer to you?
-Fuck and no. $30k annual sales in Quebec is nothing.
+No. $30k annual sales in Quebec is nothing.
 Doesn’t even pay for one employee!
 A “significant presence” or “collects and uses data of a personal nature”?
 That’s everyone, not just big retailers.